 - 1 On the Configure menu, point to Database, then to Create backup and click All.
-The Create Backup window appears. - 2 In Create Backup, select the location where you wish to save a backup copy of the current database content, and then click Save.
+The Create Backup window appears. - 2 In Create Backup, select the location on your PC where you want to save a backup copy of the current database content, and then click Save.
 The database is saved as a ZIP file.